Sustainable finance: Green bonds

 The European Union has already created its own "Next Generation EU Green bonds framework" to use green bonds to raise part of the funds for the Next Generation EU project.
-This project promises an investment of 750 billion euros in grants and loans (at 2018 prices), by the European Commission, aiming to revive the post-covid-19 economy in the 27 EU member states.
+This project promises an investment of 750 billion euros in grants and loans (at 2018 prices), by the European Commission, aiming to revive the post-COVID-19 economy in the 27 EU member states.
 Up to 30% of the budget will be raised by issuing green bonds, which results in up to 250 million, and a total of 14.5 million had already been raised by January 2022.
 This will make the European Commission the largest issuer of green bonds.
 On 21 December 2024, the European Union Green Bonds Regulation comes into force, allowing the issue of "European Green Bond" (or "EuGB") by companies, regional or local authorities and EEA supra-nationals.

 Empirical studies show that the risk of greenwashing is present and may wrongly induce investors to accept lower rates of return than for brown investments.
+Indeed, theoretical research grounded in Bayesian game theory demonstrates that greenwashing is rational behaviour for value-maximising investors given the insufficiency of a credible regime regulating the use of green labels.
 The standardization of this taxonomy would reduce the criticism of greenwashing that can be attributed to this type of obligation and enhance clarity and transparency in their use.
 Rating agencies should focus more on this type of risk in order to identify and quantify it better.